A brief history

 A full list of all issues, along with publication dates, editors and pagination can be found below.

 All issues are available to read online using the link below.
 However, the most recent issues are only accessible to BBS members.

 Guidelines for authors

-Items for publication and enquiries for advertising space should be addressed to the Editors (C. Preston & M. Whitelaw, email: email@example.com)
+Items for publication and enquiries for advertising space should be addressed to the Editors (C. Preston & A. Branson), email: email@example.com)

 Items for inclusion in forthcoming issues of Field Bryology should be sent to the Editors at least 2 months in advance i.e. by the following dates:

 November issue: 1st September